r-pufky/docs/apps/gpg/README.md

 Export GPG Keys & Backup
 ------------------------
-Exporting subkeys to a Yubukey device will delete the key locally.
-Backing up `$GNUPGHOME` before exporting will allow the creation of multiple Yubukeys with the same subkeys.
+Exporting subkeys to a Yubikey device will delete the key locally.
+Backing up `$GNUPGHOME` before exporting will allow the creation of multiple Yubikeys with the same subkeys.
 Make your own determination on if this security practice is acceptable to you.

+**Ensure machine is air-gapped (no transmission devices on) during this step.**.
 **Store on a (hardware) encrypted device.**

 ### Confirm Key State on Keyring